-“Oh yes,” she replied, and told him how much she liked Reverend Whitcomb, with whom she had practically grown up.
-But then he asked if she had approached Reverend Whitcomb about whatever was troubling her.
+“Oh yes,” she replied, and told him how much she liked Pastor Whitcomb, with whom she had practically grown up.
+But then he asked if she had approached Pastor Whitcomb about whatever was troubling her.
 Again her reply was not clear, but the gist of it was that she had thought it better to talk to someone on campus, since her concern was about someone on campus, not back home.

 “So,” he ventured, “you’re here out of concern for someone else.”